Seasonal hubs for the home kitchen

 What works best next to the seasonal pages

-Seasonal hubs work best when they connect naturally to the recipe catalog, practical guides, and kitchen calculators.
+Seasonal hubs are most useful when they lead naturally into the recipe catalog, practical guides, and kitchen calculators.

 Recipe catalog